 In the summer months, mountain biking is one of the most popular things to do in Revelstoke.
 And that’s because Revelstoke is a world-famous mountain biking destination.
 There are tons of trails in a few areas around town.
 The trails range from easy beginner cross country trails to gnarly double black diamond downhill trails.
 You can bike right from downtown, set up a shuttle, access alpine trails from the ski resort gondola, or book a heli-biking adventure.

-On my most recent trip to Revelstoke, I explored the easy trails at Mount Macpherson with Matt and Connor from Wandering Wheels.
+On my first trip to Revelstoke, I explored the easy trails at Mount Macpherson with Matt and Connor from Wandering Wheels.
 It was great to have local guides show us the trails.
 Plus they helped me improve my admittedly very mediocre mountain bike skills.
 (I still have quite a few bruises from some epic crashes though!)

-If you want to explore the trails on your own, check out the Revelstoke Mountain Bike map or download the Trailforks app.
+On my second trip, my husband and I explored the trails on our own, using the Revelstoke Mountain Bike map and the Trailforks app.
 I’m still a beginner mountain biker, but my husband Greg and my Dad are not.
-They rode the spectacular trails alpine Frisby Ridge route just north of town or the brand new lift-accessed Fifty Six Twenty Trail at the Revelstoke Mountain Resort ski hill.
+They rode the spectacular trails alpine Frisby Ridge route just north of town and the brand new lift-accessed Fifty Six Twenty Trail at the Revelstoke Mountain Resort ski hill.
 It descends 5,620 feet!
 That’s over 1,700m!
 They said both were incredible.